SMUnlimited/AMAI/README.md

 ## Commandline install
 - From a windows commandline or powershell type `InstallTFTToMap.bat "C:\mymap.w3m"` and press enter to install AMAI to maps
+- If you want to have the Commander installed to control team mates or easily change language settings additionally run `InstallCommanderToMap.bat "C:\mymap.w3m"`
 ![example](example.jpg)
 - Alternatively for complex installs if you have `perl` installed from a commandline you can type `perl InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI"` and press enter to install AMAI to all maps in a directory and subdirectories.
 - After installing AMAI on your map just start Warcraft3: RoC or TFT and play the map against and/or with computers to make use of AMAI.